-To what extent can or should cognitive neuroscience theories of intelligence further integrate with findings on individual differences in the positive manifold from nonneuroscience fields? g is fundamentally a measure of individual differences, and characterizing the neurobiology that underlies individual differences in cognitive ability remains an open problem.
-In particular, understanding remarkable breadth of variation in human intellectual abilities will require accounting for intellectual performance at very high ends of the human population's distribution, either in terms of a more fundamental characterization of the nature of brain network dynamics, or a more fundamental reassessment of individual differences in the mapping between network topology and cognitive performance.
+To what extent can or should cognitive neuroscience theories of intelligence further integrate with findings on individual differences in the "positive manifold" from non-neuroscience fields? g is fundamentally a measure of individual differences, and fully characterizing the neurobiology that underlies individual differences in cognitive ability remains an open problem for the field.
+In particular, understanding the remarkable breadth of variation in human intellectual abilities will require accounting for intellectual performance at very high ends of the human population's distribution, either in terms of a more fundamental characterization of the nature of brain network dynamics, or a more fundamental reassessment of individual differences in the mapping between network topology and cognitive performance.

 Further, it remains an open question how generally to map levels of the hierarchy of intellectual abilities (general, broad, and narrow) onto levels of resolution in brain networks.
-What role might higher-order representations of network structure and dynamics, possibly beyond those currently assessed in connectomics, have to play in facilitating dynamic reconfiguration in brain networks?
-What unifying theories and modeling approaches could be applied to develop a more integrated and comprehensive understanding of the brain network dynamics, in order to better account for the network relationships between intelligence, neurobiological structures, and the information-processing capabilities they support (Savi et al., 2021)?
+What role might higher-order representations of network structure and dynamics-possibly beyond those currently assessed in connectomics-play in facilitating the dynamics of reconfiguration?
+What unifying theories and modeling approaches could be applied to develop a more integrated and comprehensive understanding of the brain network dynamics, betterer accounting for the network relationships between intelligence, neurobiological structures, and the information-processing capabilities they support (Savi et al., 2021)?